stevenremot/tlsd-prototype/README.md

 ##Description##

-This is the prototype of an action RPG game developed for a school
+This is an action RPG game initially developed for a school
 project: The Lost Souls Downfall.

 ##Dependencies##